-If you have a digital display that is not displaying correctly, first ensure its getting power to the thermostat.
+If you have a digital display that is not displaying correctly, first ensure it is getting power to the thermostat.
 Remove the cover and check the DC voltage to the thermostat panel.

 If the unit has a comms cable, you will need to check the wiring at the device it comes from, usually the furnace or air conditioner.
 You may need to test the cable as well but if you don’t know how to do this you should probably call a professional.

 Look for Cracks on the Solder Joints

 Especially on older units, but even on newer ones, a bad connection can cause confusing issues, such as the unit shutting off midstream or working intermittently.
 This usually results from a cracked or broken solder joint on the switch or other elements.

 You can easily repair this with an inexpensive soldering iron kit.
 Just be careful not to touch other components when fixing a cracked solder joint.
 However, a repaired joint can last for years.

 RVs and boats get dirty.
 RVs, in particular, can get extremely dusty, allowing dirt and grime to make their way into the control panel around and behind the buttons.

 Remove the thermostat cover and clean around the switches and buttons.
 Then use a small screwdriver to pry off the buttons.
 Underneath, you’ll see contact points you should clean with a specialized cleaning solution and a cotton swab.